 Pneumoconiosis like other forms of interstitial lung disease can be diagnosed with detailed history taking combined with advanced imaging modalities.
 Social history taking including occupational history is essential in the evaluation of the patient with suspected pneumoconiosis.
 Those who work in the coal mining industry are at an increased risk of pneumoconiosis.
 Additionally, the identification of the silica content amount of the coal that the patient was exposed to is essential to estimate the risk of progressive CWP.

 Pneumoconiosis can also be associated with the occlusion of small bronchioles, which predisposes the patient to infectious complications.
-Those with infectious disease can develop fever, night sweats and chest pain.
+Those with an infectious disease can develop fever, night sweats, and chest pain.

 Diagnostic Workup for Pneumoconiosis

 Laboratory investigations are not helpful in the confirmation of the diagnosis but can exclude infectious complications.
 Therefore, patients with pneumoconiosis who present with a fever might be good candidates for a complete blood count and sputum culture to exclude possible infectious disease.

 Chest X-ray provides valuable information in the diagnosis and staging of pneumoconiosis.
 Patients with simple CWP can present with lung nodules that are less than 1 cm in diameter.
 These nodules are usually in the upper lung lobes.

 Patients who present with lung nodules that are larger than 1 cm in diameter are considered to have progressive massive fibrosis.
 These patients usually have multiple small nodules and one large nodule in addition to the simple CWP picture.

 Pulmonary function tests usually are normal in people with simple CWP.
 Patients with complicated or progressive CWP can have decreased ventilatory capacity on pulmonary function testing.